Loudon Wainwright III Opens Up About The 'Exes & Excess' That Inform His Music

 TERRY GROSS, HOST:

 LOUDON WAINWRIGHT III: Well, as you know, or - for some time, I've been writing lots of songs about the family.
-I'm really interested in the dynamics of dysfunctional and otherwise.
+I'm really interested in the dynamics of - dysfunctional and otherwise.
 And then my family, like most families, has issues, I guess, to use that word.
 So, you know, I was just thinking about the dedication.
-And it came to me as sometimes these things do.
+And it came to me, as sometimes these things do.
 And I liked the sound of it.
-So I just - it's also - I like the fact that the word put is - can also be - can be past and present and future.
+So I just - it's also, I like the fact that the word put is - can also be past and present and future.

 GROSS: (Laughter).